farzeen-ali/farzeen-ali/README.md

 <div align="center">
  🌱 I'm Farzeen Ali – An innovative Software Engineer, specializing in Full Stack Web & Mobile Application Development and DevOps Engineering. 🚀

-With expertise in cutting-edge technologies like React.js, React Native, Next.js 15, Angular 19, Firebase, Node.js, Express.js, MongoDB, and more, I craft sleek, high-performing web and mobile applications tailored to user needs.
+With expertise in cutting-edge technologies like React.js, React Native CLI, React Native Expo, Next.js 15, Angular 19, NestJS, Firebase, Node.js, Express.js, MongoDB, PostgreSQL, and more, I craft sleek, high-performing web and mobile applications tailored to user needs.

 In DevOps, I utilize tools like Git 🐙, Docker 🐳, and Kubernetes ☸️, along with cloud platforms such as AWS ☁️ and Azure 🔵 to streamline development processes and enhance deployment efficiency.